rackerlabs/docs-developer-blog/_posts/2018-11-29-microsoft-power-bi.md

 back in 2009, announcing Power Pivot for Microsoft Excel&reg; 2010.
 After several years, Microsoft release version 1 of [Power BI&reg;](https://powerbi.microsoft.com/en-us/), but the user experience wasn't great.
-Microsoft collected feedback from end-users and used it to craft a newer version of Power BI that gained popularity.
-This blog post provides an introduction to this tool.
+Microsoft collected feedback from end users and crafted a newer version of Power BI that became popular.
+This blog provides an introduction to this tool.

 <!-- more -->

 Microsoft Power BI is more than a business analytics tool.
-It's an ecosystem that can integrate existing corporate BI with self-service, and analyze data by using key components like Power Excel, Power Query, Power View, and other functionality.
+It's an ecosystem that can integrate existing corporate BI with self-service and analyze data by using key components like Power Excel, Power Query, Power View, and other tools.

 The following image shows the Power BI workflow: